MehmetAliKOYLU/Smart-Investment-Advice/README.md

 Data
 The data used in this project includes:

-Historical USD exchange rates.
+- Historical USD exchange rates.
+- Historical EUR exchange rates.
+- Historical GBP exchange rates.
-Historical gold prices.
+- Historical gold prices.

 Both datasets cover the period from 2005 to 2024 and contain daily closing prices.
 These datasets are publicly available and have been preprocessed for the purpose of this project.